Lincoln Imp: Wider use of the image

 The Lincoln example is by far the best-known example.
 James Ward Usher, local businessman and philanthropist, obtained sole rights to use the image of the Lincoln Imp on jewellery, in the late 19th century, a venture which contributed greatly to his fame and wealth.

 Lincoln City Football Club are nicknamed 'The Imps'.
 An image of the Lincoln Imp appears on their crest, and 'Poacher the Imp' serves as club mascot.
 The Lincoln Imp also lends its name to the Gibraltar club Lincoln Red Imps F.C., and Lincoln Hockey Club share the nickname and crest design of their footballing counterparts.

 The Lincoln Imp is the badge of No. LXI Squadron RAF.

+Lincolnshire County Council use a green modern version of the imp on their logo.